 Teachers will be on duty from 9:10 am.
 There will be no supervision in the school’s playground before 9:10 am and students are not to be left unattended.

 Buses arrive by 9:10 at which time students are let off into the schoolyard with the teachers on duty.

 During periods of bad weather, students walk directly from the buses through the schoolyard to the back doors of the school and go directly to their classes.

-Dismissal for buses and for pickup is at 3:58 pm.
+The dismissal for buses and for student pickup is at 4:00 pm.

-During the month of September, children will be trained regarding the dismissal procedure at Franklin Hill.
+During the month of September, children will be taught the dismissal procedure at Franklin Hill.

-Students who go to daycare will assemble in the daycare room immediately after school so that attendance can be taken.
+Students who go to daycare will assemble in their daycare room immediately after school so that attendance can be taken.

 We will not dismiss the buses until all students are accounted for.